Nikunj-1308/Submission_cs680/Readme.txt

 TemperatureEvent: A class representing a temperature change event.
 It has a data member temperature, a constructor and a method.

 The above behaviour benefit from Observer Design Pattern.

+HW16:
+This is a Smart Kitchen Application using the Observer Design Pattern.
+The application involves registering smart devices like Fridge, Oven, Microwave.
+And we can send an event to change the temperature of these devices.

+KitchenControllerImpl implements the Observable class, so that it can use the methods defined in Observable.

+Cases like previously:
+SmartFridge: Implements Observer and reacts to temperature change in kitchen as per condition.
+SmartOven: Implements Observer and reacts to temperature change in kitchen as per condition.

+Now: It is being done with Lambda Expression which replaces the Observer Classes.e

+SmartKitchen App demonstrates how whole application runs.

+TemperatureEvent: A class representing a temperature change event.
+It has a data member temperature, a constructor and a method.

+The above behaviour benefit from Observer Design Pattern.